 Periodontal (Gum) Disease

-At Silvertooth Family Dentistry, we are dedicated to providing our patients with the highest quality of care for all of their periodontal needs.
+At Silvertooth and Whinery Family Dentistry, we are dedicated to providing our patients with the highest quality of care for all of their periodontal needs.
 Our experienced team uses advanced technologies to detect early signs of periodontal disease and prescribe treatments that will restore your oral health.

 The term “periodontal” means “around the tooth.”
 Periodontal disease (also known as periodontitis and gum disease) is a common inflammatory condition that affects the supporting and surrounding soft tissues of the tooth; also the jawbone itself when in its most advanced stages.